Circuit-Analysis/circuit-analysis.github.io/_sources/chapter-12.md

 $$ V_{OC}=50\angle{-150^\circ}~V=V_{TH} $$

 which is the Thevenin voltage.
-Next, we find Z\tss{TH}.
+Next, we find $Z\tss{TH}$.
 There are no dependent supplies in this circuit so we can treat it as an equivalent impedance problem.
 This is method \#1 presented in the Thevenin section.
 Replace the voltage supply with its ideal impedance, a short.

 ```{figure} logo.png
 ---